Last updated on August 13th, 2019 at 02:18 pm

 The Catholics of course existed and still exist in significant numbers in Corfu and constitute the second doctrine of the population, but the Corfiot linguistic idiom evolved following the Greek grammar and syntactic, while incorporating too many Italian words thought, since of course the Greeks first added Greek endings to these words!

 This process created the Corfiot dialect, a Greek language with Italian-Greek words that follow Greek grammar and syntax.

 Let’s not forget also the special accent of the Corfiot dialect, a much more singing like that is the result of its comradeship with the Italian.

 Until the beginning of the 20th century, the use of Italian words was so extensive that the locals could talk with each other without being understood by the rest of the Greeks.

 Now the Italian words used at the time, with the death of the older locals, are almost forgotten, they are hardly used at all and simply constitute a museum part of the linguistic evolution on the island.

-This is a phenomenon that happens in all living languages of the world, as English language has 30% of the words having Greek roots, also in Greek language we have words with Italian, Slavic and Turkish origin.
+This is a phenomenon that happens in all living languages of the world, as the English language has 30% of the words having Greek roots, also in the Greek language we have words with Italian, Slavic, and Turkish origin.